amathislab/POET-live/README.md

 For more details and examples, see documentation [here](dlclive/processor/README.md).

-###### 🔥🔥🔥🔥🔥 Note :: alone, this object does not record video or capture images from a camera.
-This must be done separately, i.e. see our [DeepLabCut-live GUI](https://github.com/gkane26/DeepLabCut-live-GUI).🔥🔥🔥
+###### Note :: alone, this object does not record video or capture images from a camera.
+This must be done separately, i.e. see our [DeepLabCut-live GUI](https://github.com/gkane26/DeepLabCut-live-GUI).

 ### News!
-- March 2022: DeepLabCut-Live!
-1.0.2 supports poetry installation `poetry install deeplabcut-live`, thanks to PR #60.
 - March 2021: DeepLabCut-Live! [**version 1.0** is released](https://pypi.org/project/deeplabcut-live/), with support for tensorflow 1 and tensorflow 2!
 - Feb 2021: DeepLabCut-Live! was featured in **Nature Methods**: ["Real-time behavioral analysis"](https://www.nature.com/articles/s41592-021-01072-z)
 - Jan 2021: full **eLife** paper is published: ["Real-time, low-latency closed-loop feedback using markerless posture tracking"](https://elifesciences.org/articles/61909)